 Plain film radiography

-Chondrocalcinosis ("cartilage calcification") — Radiographic evidence of calcium crystal deposition is the defining feature of chondrocalcinosis.
-CPP crystal deposits typically appear as punctate and linear radiodensities in fibrocartilage, in hyaline or articular cartilage (image 1), and, with lesser frequency, in ligaments and joint capsules.
+Cartilage calcification (chondrocalcinosis) — Radiographic evidence of calcium crystal deposition is the defining feature of this finding.
+CPP crystal deposits typically appear as punctate and linear radiodensities in articular cartilage (fibrocartilage and/or hyaline cartilage) (image 1), and, with lesser frequency, in ligaments, tendons, synovia, bursae, and joint capsules.
 Although deposits of carbonate-substituted calcium phosphate crystals may occasionally cause confusion, such deposits are usually faint and are irregularly contoured.

-●Cartilage – Among affected fibrocartilages in CPPD disease are the menisci of the knee (usually bilaterally), the symphysis pubis, the triangular discs of the distal radioulnar joint, and the glenoid and acetabular labra.
+●Cartilage – Among affected fibrocartilages in CPPD disease are the menisci of the knee (usually bilaterally), the symphysis pubis, the triangular discs of the wrist joints, and the glenoid and acetabular labra.
 CPP crystal deposits in hyaline cartilage frequently appear as a radiopaque line paralleling the surface of the underlying bone.

 ●Joints – Larger joints, such as the knee, wrist, elbow, shoulder, and hip, are most frequently involved in CPPD disease, but almost any diarthrodial joint may be affected radiographically.
-Articular capsule or synovial calcification is most commonly detected in large joints, often appearing more faint and diffuse than the cartilage calcification (image 1).
+Articular capsule or synovial calcification is often fainter and more diffuse than cartilage calcification.

-Degenerative changes — CPP crystal deposition is often associated with degenerative radiographic changes in joints, even in the absence of demonstrable chondrocalcinosis.
+Degenerative changes — CPP crystal deposition is often associated with degenerative changes in joints, even in the absence of radiographic cartilage calcification.
 Characteristic degenerative changes in CPPD disease include subchondral cysts, osteophyte formation, and bone and cartilage fragmentation.

-Other radiographic features in specific joints — In several joints or regions a variety of radiographic signs restricted to such joints, are more or less characteristic of CPPD arthropathy, sometimes in addition to chondrocalcinosis (see 'Chondrocalcinosis ("cartilage calcification")' above).
+Other radiographic features in specific joints — A variety of radiographic signs restricted to joints or regions are more or less characteristic of CPPD arthropathy, sometimes in addition to cartilage calcification (see 'Cartilage calcification (chondrocalcinosis)' above).
 The affected joints and findings include:

 ●Metacarpophalangeal (MCP) joints – Squared-off bone ends and hook-like osteophytes in the MCP joints, particularly if these changes are located in the second and third MCP joints.
 Such changes are especially common in hemochromatosis and hemochromatosis-associated CPPD disease .
 (See "Clinical manifestations and diagnosis of hereditary hemochromatosis".)